mazidulfarabi/thynkzone-instructions/README.md

 - similarly import humanitarian2.war
 - run as server & add the projects to the server
 - make sure to refresh browser cache if css updates not working
-- add project to github repository, following https://youtu.be/LPT7v69guVY (make sure github local files same as eclipse local files)
+- add project to github repository, following https://youtu.be/LPT7v69guVY
 - to make ready for hosted in other servers, make sure 2 things in following and do vice versa for ROOT.war to local
 - set cookies to secure in loginuser3.jsp and db.java; change filepaths and '\\' to '/' at following
 - af,bf,cf,ss,db,move2,move3,move4(twice),move5,postpro,postproedit,process2,adpro,bgprocess